Legabog/social-network-v2.0.0_legabog/README.md

 ## **Environment File**

 - Create a `.env` file in the root directory of the project.
-Add Add these lines with your parameters:
+Add these lines with your parameters:

   ```shell